opentx/opentx-taranis-manual/software-overview.md

 This page groups all the basic telemetry-related settings.

 A1 and A2 are the 2 analog ports available on D8R receivers.
 X8R receivers only have A1, which measures the receiver's power supply.
 Range sets the maximum measurable voltage, i.e. 3.3V / (divider ratio).
 For example with the receivers' internal sensor (1:4), this would be 13.2V.
 For the FBVS-01 sensor with the default ratio of 1:6, this would be 19.8V.
 The number next to "Ax channel" will show the currently measured value, and can be used to confirm or correct the Range setting by comparing the reading with an external voltmeter.
-Offset and custom units (A, m/s, m, °, %...) can be used in addition to help scaling the input to accomodate 3rd-party analog sensors.
+Offset and custom units (A, m/s, m, ï¿½, %...) can be used in addition to help scaling the input to accomodate 3rd-party analog sensors.
 "Low" and "Critical" alarms for A1, A2 and RSSI will trigger audio warnings when the measured value goes below the defined levels.
 When a microSD card with a Taranis voice pack loaded is present in the slot, those alarms will be announced in clear voice (e.g. "A1 Low", "A2 Critical", "RF signal Low").
 If no card is present each will trigger a different beep pattern.
 We do recommend the use of the voice capability as 6 different beeps can be difficult to remember under stress.
 Blades: Number of blades for the RPM sensor.
 Voltage/current: Allows choosing the input for the power calculation and mAh count features.
 These should match the input you've connected the corresponding sensors to.